 - Make the focus about you, not your ex.
 We can find a million+ reasons why our relationship fell apart because of our ex’s actions (or inactions).
 What if we channeled all those negative thoughts into what we want for ourselves and our relationships going forward?
 S/he doesn’t deserve all of your energy, time, and attention.

 - Find a lawyer who will care about your needs and wants and not on what they think you need.
 If DIY is not your thing, I get it.
-We offer legal coaching in Colorado and California (more states coming soon) to help give you strategic guidance without ramping up conflict.
+We offer legal coaching in Colorado, California, Utah and Texas (more states coming soon) to help give you strategic guidance without ramping up conflict.

 - Set ground rules.
 Many separating couples (successfully) choose to meet together or with a third party such as a wellness coach or therapist to discuss the “ground rules” they will follow while navigating their breakup and transitioning into divorced life.
 If you can make this happen, do it.
 Work together to answer questions like, when, how, and where will you discuss divorce-related topics.
 Will the end game be an agreement that you both can live with?
 What types of professionals will you hire to help you through (see below)?
 How and when will you tell the kids?
 Separating couples who start with these basics before moving on to the more complicated stuff often fare much better.